North Korea says enters "state of war" against South

 SEOUL North Korea said on Saturday it was entering a "state of war" with South Korea, but Seoul and its ally the United States played down the statement as tough talk.

-Pyongyang also threatened to close a border industrial zone, the last remaining example of inter-Korean cooperation which gives the impoverished North access to $2 billion (1.3 billion pounds) in trade a year.
+Pyongyang also threatened to close a border industrial zone, the last remaining example of inter-Korean cooperation which gives the impoverished North access to $2 billion in trade a year.

 The United States said it took Pyongyang's threats seriously but cautioned that the North had a history of bellicose rhetoric.
 Russia, another a permanent U.N.
 Security Council member, urged all sides to show restraint.